liquinlab/elm-smile/docs/timeline.md

 :::warning IMPORTANT (and helpful!)

-One important feature of the stepper is that it calls `saveData()` on the global store prior to route changes.
+One important feature of the timeline is that it calls `saveData()` on the global store prior to View/route changes.
 So as a result you can trust that your data will be saved/synchronized with the persistent store (Firestore) whenever you navigated between sequential routes.
 See the data storage docs on [automatic saving](/datastorage.html#automatic-saving).
-This only works if you use the TimelineStepper to advance between pages/routes.
-If you call this manually you need to save manually as well using the `saveData()` method.
+This only works if you use the API to advance between pages/routes.

 :::